(5V/2~2.5A power is required)

 2. Download Python GPIO library

-3. Navigate to folder
+3. Unzip GPIO_API_for_Python.zip and navigate to folder

-4. Install Python GPIO library for Tinker Board S
+4. Install Python GPIO library for Tinker Board

 sudo python setup.py install